 The Cranbury Township School District is a comprehensive PK - 8 School District.
 High School students attend Princeton High School through a sending-receiving contract with the Princeton Public Schools District.
 High School students include regular, vocational, and special education students.
-The school district completed the 2014-2015 fiscal year with a total enrollment of 764 students.
+The school district completed the 2015-2016 fiscal year with a total enrollment of 767 students.
 Over the last nine years, student enrollment at the Cranbury School has been decreasing slightly.
 Likewise, over the last four years, student enrollment at the high school level has been decreasing.
-During the 2014-2015 school year, student enrollment at both the Cranbury School and the high school level decreased at a higher rate than in previous years.
-A recent demographic study predicts this trend to continue through 2020.
+During the 2015-2016 school year, student enrollment at the Cranbury School continued to decrease while enrollment at the high school level increase.
+A recent demographic study predicts enrollment to continue to decrease through 2020.
+High school enrollment is expected to increase in the 2016-2017 school year and decrease thereafter.
 The following data illustrates the changes in student enrollment of the district over the past ten years.